Hosting and bandwidth provided by MacHost.

 Today's Discussion Q&A is "What do you think about the new 'Penryn' MacBook and MacBook Pro models?
 Do you view the modest 'speed bumps' -- and addition of 'multitouch' on the MacBook Pro -- as worthwhile refinements of essentially perfect notebooks or were you hoping for more substantial new features or design changes?
 If you had the choice, what one feature would you add or change would you make?"
 Contribute your ideas.

-To be notified automatically of new Q&As, please use the RSS Feed.
 In case you missed one, Q&As since the last major update include:

 • What are the differences between the MacBook Air and the "regular" MacBook?